CFCorp/CFApi2/README.md

 # Requirements:
-- Web server (Apache/Nginx, PHP, PostgreSQL)
+- Rust
+- Python 3
+- Neo4J
 - Redis
+- Web Server

 ### How to setup for dummy's
 #### Recommended is Linux/Unix